ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 ## Repository Index

-The second feature is a repository index for all of your projects.
+The second feature is a repository index for all of your projects and submodules.
-This gives you super-fast switching between your project directories with tab completion, and it can even tab-complete project subdirectories.
+This gives you super-fast switching between your project directories, with tab completion, and it can even tab-complete down to project subdirectories.
+This means that you can keep your projects organized in subfolders, but switch between them as easily as if they were all in one folder.

 It's similar to [autojump](https://github.com/joelthelion/autojump), but it doesn't need to 'learn' anything, and it can do SCM-specific stuff like: